Strong Guidance Through Child Support Issues

-The attorney at Stuart N. House, P.A., has more than 25 years of experience representing Florida residents in child support cases.
-We take a comprehensive approach to understand your immediate and future needs, and when necessary, we retain experienced professionals who may testify on your behalf.
+The attorney at Stuart N. House, P.A., has more than 30 years of experience representing Florida residents in child support cases.
+He takes a comprehensive approach to understanding your immediate and future needs, and when necessary, he retains experienced professionals who may testify on your behalf.

-How Is it Calculated in the Sunshine State?
+How Is Support Calculated In The Sunshine State?

 Each party must provide full disclosure of their income and expenses.
-If you suspect that the other parent is withholding financial information, our lawyer can look into this matter for you.
+If you suspect the other parent withholds financial information, our lawyer can look into this matter for you.
 When necessary, we will partner with financial experts to determine the actual income of an individual.

 Can Modifications Be Made?

 After a divorce, it is not uncommon for situations and circumstances to change, making your original support order untenable or unmanageable.
-You may need additional support to adjust to a child’s needs, or you may have had a change in your financial status due to a job loss.
+You may need additional support to adjust to a child’s needs, or you may have changed your financial status due to a job loss.

 To modify child support, you must be able to demonstrate to the court that you have a substantial, permanent, involuntary material change in the circumstances of either party.
-We will take immediate and strategic action to protect your rights and respond to your needs using documentation, expert testimony, and witness statements to back up your claim.
+As a Fort Lauderdale child support attorney, Mr. House will take immediate and strategic action to protect your rights and respond to your needs using documentation, expert testimony, and witness statements to back up your claim.

-Stuart N. House, P.A. offers aggressive and zealous representation.
-With our vast experience and ability, we will help you obtain a modification order to adjust to your change in circumstances.
-The sooner you contact a Coral Springs family law attorney, the better your chances of success in your divorce case.
+Stuart N. House, P.A., offers aggressive and zealous representation.
+With his vast experience and ability, Mr. House will help you obtain a modification order to adjust to your change in circumstances.
+The sooner you contact a Fort Lauderdale child support attorney, the better your chances of success in your divorce case.

-A free consultation with a family lawyer at our Coral Springs office is a call (or click) away.
-For the compassion you deserve at this difficult time, contact us online or give us a call at (954) 388-8443.
+A free consultation with a child support lawyer at the firm’s Fort Lauderdale office is a call (or click) away.
+Get the compassion you deserve at this difficult time.
+Contact the online or call 754-732-7482.